anooptomar1/createml-image-classifier/README.md

 ### Evaluating your model

-If you don't provide data for testing, Xcode will acutomatically generate a testing set from your data.
-It'd be better to test your model using new data.
+Xcode will acutomatically generate a validation set from your data.
+We'll test our model using new data.
 Here, I'll use another way to access our testing data using `labeledDirectories`.

 ![](https://github.com/pdelfan/createml-image-classifier/blob/master/Images/2.png)